Ireland–Israel relations: Gaza war

 In February 2025, Israel Katz (then the Israeli Defense Minister) suggested that Palestinians displaced from Gaza by a plan proposed by Donald Trump (described by Human Rights Watch and other groups as a form of "ethnic cleansing") should immigrate to Ireland.
 Ireland rejected Katz's proposal.

 On 16 May 2025, Taoiseach Micheál Martin signed a joint letter along with the heads of government of Iceland, Luxembourg, Malta, Norway, Slovenia and Spain calling on the Israeli government to halt its military action in Gaza and lift the ongoing aid blockade.
 Earlier that month, Martin said that the blockading by Israel of food and humanitarian aid to Gaza "clearly constitutes a war crime."

+On 26 May 2026, Irish Foreign Minister Helen McEntee said Ireland plans to move forward with a law restricting trade in goods from Israeli settlements in the occupied West Bank despite opposition from Israel, some U.S. lawmakers, and international business groups.
+The Irish government said the move was based on international law and concerns over the continued expansion of settlements and rising settler violence in the West Bank.

+In August 2026, several media outlets reported that a new state-owned jet might have difficulties landing because a ban on Israeli-manufactured components meant it was delivered without Israeli technology that helps planes to land in fog and other low-visibility conditions.
+Responding to media reports on the aircraft's capability, "including in Britain and Israel", the Irish Department of Defence reportedly stated that there were "no limitations on the operational capability" of the new aircraft.